Palash90/algorithms/README.md

-# algorithms
+# Algorithms
-These are all the exercise done to learn Algorithms
+A set of algorithm implementations.